guenthertom/stata-crashcourse/units/unit02_syntax/README.md

 # Unit 2 – Stata commands

-Our second unit introduces the foundational structure of Stata commands and guides you through the use of Stata's built-in help system.
+This unit introduces the foundational structure of Stata commands and guides you through the use of Stata's built-in help system.

 *Screenshots from Stata's help files are used with permission from StataCorp and are included here for educational purposes only.*